ultra-lite/container/README.md

 Aims for full compliance with the Container-Interop standard, including the optional Delegate Lookup feature.

-v0.1.0 is backwards-compatible with PHP 5.5.
-Subsequent stable releases require PHP 7.
+As of version `3.0`, support for PHP 5.6 is reinstated.
+However, the library works perfectly well with PHP 7.0.

 ## Usage